| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 A table of options opts may be given as the last argument.
 If it

 are not computed.
-If it contains the member left, then the
+If it contains the member left

 corresponding left eigenvectors are computed.